CGI-FR/IoT-Hub-Portal/docs/index.md

     * **Reset pin**:  The reset pin of your gateway (the value should be 7 for the Seed Studio LoRaWan, 25 for the IC880A)
     * **Region**:  In what region are you operating your device (currently only EU868 and US915 is supported)

-    > see: [https://azure.github.io/iotedge-lorawan-starterkit/dev/quickstart/#deployed-azure-infrastructure](https://azure.github.io/iotedge-lorawan-starterkit/dev/quickstart/#deployed-azure-infrastructure) for more information about the LoRaWan IoT Hub and Azure deployment.
+    > See: [https://azure.github.io/iotedge-lorawan-starterkit/dev/quickstart/#deployed-azure-infrastructure](https://azure.github.io/iotedge-lorawan-starterkit/dev/quickstart/#deployed-azure-infrastructure) for more information about the LoRaWan IoT Hub and Azure deployment.